 - Owners starved them, resulting in developing aggressive behaviors.

-- An absence of proper socialization training makes them unable to interact with other animals.
+- The absence of proper socialization training makes them unable to interact with other animals.

 Are there any other factors responsible for a dog’s aggressive episode?

-Surprisingly, many such incidents won’t even occur if the owner — or their child — didn’t push a dog!
+Surprisingly, many such incidents won’t even occur if the owner — or their children — didn’t push the dog!
 You might know how to handle canines.
-But does your kid know it as well?
-It is critical to teach kids that the following behaviors are unacceptable when it comes to pooches:
+But does your child learn as well?
+It is critical to teach kids that the following behaviors are unacceptable when it comes to any dog: